soongxian/UsefulNotes/Incorrect Unpushed Git Commit.md

-# Incorrect Unpushed Git Commits
+# Incorrect Unpushed Git Commit
 There is wrong commits that are not pushed yet.

 ## Root Cause